Arnaq: Life

 Arnaq was most likely born in the Frobisher Bay area of Nunavut in the 16th century.
 The name used for her by her captors is very similar to the Inuit word for "woman" (ᐊᕐᓇᖅ arnaq), so her real name is unknown.

 She and her twelve-month old son, Nutaaq, were amongst four Inuit brought to England against their will by Frobisher.
 According to the 1578 account of George Best, who accompanied the 1577 expedition, Arnaq was captured with her son on 1 August on the Hall Peninsula near Kodlunarn Island (Countess of Warwick Island), where the English were mining for what they supposed to be gold ore.
 Captain York of the expedition had come across an abandoned Inuit settlement in which he found items of European clothing he assumed came from five members of Frobisher's 1576 expedition who had disappeared further up Frobisher Bay.
 Captain York sought to capture some of the local Inuit to serve as hostages that could be exchanged for the missing men.
-However, after a bloody fight in which five or six Inuit men died, they only succeeded in capturing an old woman (who they let go) and Arnaq with her baby.
+However, after a bloody fight in which five or six Inuit men were killed, they only succeeded in capturing an old woman (who they let go) and Arnaq with her baby.
 Arnaq was then brought back to the main expedition, where she was introduced to another captive Inuit, Kalicho, later that day.
 Attempts to arrange a hostage exchange failed and all three of the Inuit were brought back to England when the expedition returned home on 23 August.
 They arrived at the port of Bristol in England around the end of September.